 Our group audit mainly focused on significant group entities.
-We identified two group reporting entities which, in our view, required an audit of their complete financial information, either due to their overall size or their risk characteristics.
-Specific scope audit procedures on certain balances and transactions were performed for two group reporting entities.
+We identified three group reporting entities which, in our view, required an audit of their complete financial information, either due to their overall size or their risk characteristics.
+Specific scope audit procedures on certain balances and transactions were performed for three other group reporting entities.
 An overview of full and specific scope entities is presented in below table.

 Entity Country Scope

 Cdiscount France Full scope

 C-Logistics France Full scope

+Maas France Full scope

 Cnova Pay France Specific scope

+C-Technlogy France Specific scope

 Cnova N.V.
 Netherlands Specific scope

 We have used the work of the Ernst & Young Global Member firm in France which operated under our instructions and performed the work for all French entities in scope.
 The Netherlands group engagement team was in close contact with management and the auditors of the in-scope components.
 We reviewed the audit files of the component auditor and determined the sufficiency and appropriateness of the work performed.
-Our procedures on the full and specific scope components represent approximately 99% of the total group revenues, gross margin and total assets.
-On other component entities we performed analytical procedures.
+Our procedures on the full and specific scope components represent approximately 98% of the total group revenues, gross margin and total assets.
+On other component entities we performed analytical and other procedures.

-Because of the international travel restrictions and social distancing due to the Covid-19 pandemic, we have been unable to visit management and component auditors located in France to discuss, among others, the business activities and the identified significant risks or to review and evaluate relevant parts of the component auditor's audit documentation and to discuss significant matters arising from that evaluation on site.
-In these extraordinary circumstances we predominantly used communication technology and written information exchange e.g. intensified communication with our component team including videoconferences, reviewed and discussed selected working papers and requiring more granular reporting in order to obtain sufficient and appropriate audit evidence.
+Because of the international travel restrictions and social distancing due to the Covid-19 pandemic, we needed to restrict our planned visits of management and component auditors located in France to discuss, among others, the business activities and the identified significant risks or to review and evaluate relevant parts of the component auditor's audit documentation and to discuss significant matters arising from that evaluation on site.
+In these circumstances and considering and French law is prohibiting remote cross-border access to French electronic audit files, we predominantly used communication technology and written information exchange e.g. intensified communication with the EY France component team, including videoconferences, review and discussion of selected working papers on screen and requiring more granular reporting in order to obtain sufficient and appropriate audit evidence.
+In March 2022 we were able to perform a visit including meetings with management and the component auditor and to perform an on-site file review.